Understanding color theory and how color combinations work together is one of the keys to successful home interior design.

 Warm colors - Warm colors, (reds, yellows and oranges) advance and can make a large room feel smaller and more inviting.
 Warm colors reflect light, so that walls will let off heat into a room.

-Warm colors are usually brighter and work well in rooms that lack natural light.
-If you have an overly large room, try painting it in a darker color with warm undertones; this will make your room appear cozier.
+Warm paint colors are usually brighter and work well in rooms that lack natural light.
+If you have an excessively large room, try painting it in a darker color with warm undertones; this will make your room appear cozier.
 Warm colors are good choices for dining rooms and kitchens.

 A successful room will have a combination of cool and warm colors in the design palette, but one or the other should dominate.